 Our work in Northern Ireland

-Bowel cancer is the second most common cancer in Northern Ireland and the second biggest cancer killer.
+Bowel cancer is the third most common cancer in Northern Ireland and the second biggest cancer killer.
 Every year around 1,100 people are diagnosed with bowel cancer in Northern Ireland and around 400 people die from the disease.
 However bowel cancer is treatable and curable especially if diagnosed early.

 We undertake a range of activities in Northern Ireland as part of our work to save lives and improve the quality of life for all those affected by bowel cancer.